-Plum trees, like other fruiting trees, benefit from a regular maintenance program of pruning, fertilizing and preventive spraying to foster the healthiest most bountiful crops.
-Plum trees are susceptible to several diseases and pests that not only damage the tree and fruit, but act as vectors to disease, so spraying plum trees on a regular schedule is paramount to their health.
+Plum trees, like other fruiting trees, benefit from a regular maintenance program of pruning, fertilizing, and preventive spraying to foster the healthiest most bountiful crops.
+Plum trees are susceptible to several diseases and pests that not only damage the tree and fruit, but act as vectors for diseases, so spraying plum trees on a regular schedule is paramount to their health.
 The big question is, when and what to spray on plum trees.
 Read on to find out.

 When to Spray Plum Trees for Insects